How to Track GLP-1 Bloating Symptoms with a Simple App | Pepio: GLP-1 Peptide Tracker How to Track GLP-1 Bloating Symptoms with a Simple App

 Tracking bloating can feel inconsistent.
 Missing entries, shifting ratings, and scattered notes are common causes.
 Below are straightforward fixes you can apply today to get cleaner, more useful bloating data.

-• Issue: Skipping the log after a busy day — Fix: Enable Pepio’s auto-prompt notification.
+• Issue: Skipping the log after a busy day — Fix: Use Pepio’s iOS push reminders or set a calendar reminder via Pepio’s Next Dose Date Calculator (https://pepio.app/tools/next-dose-calculator/).

 • Issue: Rating bloating differently each time — Fix: Anchor the scale to a physical cue (e.g., "tight shirt").

-• Issue: Too many notes cluttering the view — Fix: Use Pepio’s tag system to keep only high-priority entries.
+• Issue: Too many notes cluttering the view — Fix: Keep notes brief and consistent and use Pepio’s exportable logs and a weekly review habit to focus on priority entries.

 If your bloating logs still feel noisy, try simplifying what you record.
 Pepio helps keep reminders, simple scales, and weekly reviews in one place so your data is easier to trust.
 Learn more about Pepio’s approach to GLP‑1 symptom tracking.